rootwork/GET/README.md

 - Responsive image file and markup generation (`<picture>` sets with `webp` and `avif` formats), automatically.
 - HTML and Javascript minification.
+- Cache-busting of CSS, JS and image assets.
 - All the usual Tailwind 3 stuff, including [Just-In-Time mode](https://tailwindcss.com/blog/just-in-time-the-next-generation-of-tailwind-css) and